freshcom/freshcom-api-reference/content/identity.md

 ### Create a user

-Use this endpoint to create a new user.
+Use this endpoint to create a managed user.

 **Authorization**

-Authorized roles: `administrator`
+Authorized roles: Administrator

 **Attributes**